 Contact tracing is one of the most important tools we have to ensure we don’t lose the gains we made in lockdown.

-Caregivers with questions or concerns about this process should contact their caregiver social worker, or call us on 0508 227 377
+Caregivers with questions or concerns should contact their caregiver social worker, or call us on 0508 227 377.

-Our caregivers are a top priority and we’re giving them extra support.
+Our caregivers are a top priority and we’re giving them extra support as needed.

-We’ve asked caregivers to contact us immediately if someone in their household falls ill with cold or flu like symptoms, so that we can support them as soon as possible.
+We’ve asked caregivers to contact us immediately if someone in their household develops any symptoms of COVID-19 so that we can support them as soon as possible.